sladage/QtLZMA/README.md

 -Encode/Decode LZMA and LZMA2 data from a QByteArray.
 -Encode/Decode LZMA2 QIODevice streams.
 (With threading support)

-### Limitations

-Currently only one thread may have a LZMACoder.

 ### TODO

 -Add proper threaded encoding and decoding support.